-- They also announced to render 5G in other nine cities, the details of which would be announced later.
+- They also announced to render 5G in the other nine cities.
 AT&T is on the most aggressive network virtualization path in their industry.
 They plan to virtualize 75% of the network by 2020 as they completed 55% in 2017.

-- One of the AT&T in-house projects built at the lab is the Advanced 5G NR Testbed System (ANTS).
+- One of AT&T’s in-house projects built at the lab is the Advanced 5G NR Testbed System (ANTS).
 ANTS is a first-of-its-kind 5G testbed system and is proprietary to AT&T.

 - The company also wants to demonstrate 5G entertainment experiences.
-They have asked FCC to demonstrate 5G in the 28 GHz mm-wave band at the SHAPE event, set for June 2 and 3 at Warner Bros.
+They had asked FCC to demonstrate 5G in the 28 GHz mmWave band at the SHAPE event, set for June 2 and 3 at Warner Bros.
 Studio in Burbank, CA.

 - AT&T also announced that it will deploy 60,000 white box routers to virtualize its 5G network across the US over the next several years.

-- AT&T has received the FCC’s permission to conduct a 28 GHz demo that will give gamers at the Electronic Entertainment Expo (E3) an up-close look at how a 5G connection can give them a live gaming experience virtually anywhere where there’s network coverage.
+- AT&T had received the FCC’s permission to conduct a 28 GHz demo that gave gamers at the Electronic Entertainment Expo (E3) an up-close look at how a 5G connection can give them a live gaming experience virtually anywhere where there’s network coverage.

-- AT&T announced an agreement with Nokia to give its business customers around the world access to develop next-generation IoT services and pave the way to global 5G networks, officials said in a statement.
+- AT&T announced an agreement with Nokia to give its business customers around the world access to develop next-generation IoT services and pave the way to global 5G networks.

-In this journey of 5G, AT&T made many collaboration and acquisition.
+In this journey of 5G, AT&T made many collaboration and acquisitions, which are listed below.

 - AT&T and Crown Castle signed a new agreement simplifying and expanding their long-term leasing deal for wireless network infrastructure.
 Under the new agreement, leasing management and operations are streamlined to improve the efficiency and flexibility under which AT&T can deploy new technologies and increase network capacity.

-- Tech Mahindra intends to combine AT&T FlexWare with its System Integration and Services Portfolio and offer the solutions to its global clientele who are undergoing the digital transformation.
+- Tech Mahindra intends to combine AT&T FlexWare with its System Integration and Services Portfolio and offer the solutions to its global clientele who are undergoing a digital transformation.